Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 and

 where $\lVert\cdot\rVert_\textrm{1}$ is the $\ell_1$ norm, $\lVert\cdot\rVert_F$ is the Frobenius norm, $|\cdot|$ is the absolute value, and $S$ is the number of STFT frames.
-The MSS loss is defined as the average error across each of the $M_r$ resolutions, i.e.,
+The MSS loss is defined as the average error across each of the $R$ resolutions, i.e.,

-To achieve optimal performance, it is necessary to select appropriate values for the frame size, window type, and hop size, as systematic analyses have shown that different hyperparameter configurations can significantly influence the loss~\cite{schwar2023multi}.
-However, this aspect was not further investigated in the present work.
+To achieve optimal performance, it is necessary to select appropriate values for the frame size, window type, and hop size, as systematic analyses have shown that different hyperparameter configurations can significantly influence the loss.
+This is particularly evident in tasks such as sinusoid frequency estimation, where spectral leakage can lead to periodic fluctuations in the loss profile~\cite{schwar2023multi}.
+For this work, however, we assume that the effect of spectral leakage on RIRs is negligible, and validated our choice of hyperparameters by visual inspection of the representations in Sec.~\ref{subsec:representations}.

 A more common representation in artificial reverberation is the EDC, which is used to calculate $\Tsixty$~\cite{schroeder1965new}.
-Given $h(t)$ of length $L$ samples, the EDC is computed through Schroeder backward integration:
+In its original definition, the EDC is computed over the full spectrum of the RIR.
+In this paper, we generalize the EDC to multiple frequency bands in order to capture frequency-dependent $\Tsixty$.
+Given $h(t)$ of length $L$ samples, the EDC for a specific frequency band can be computed using Schroeder backward integration:

 where $h_{f_\textrm{bn}}$ is the input RIR at a frequency band with center frequency $f_\textrm{bn}$.
-It is usually reported on a decibel scale, here denoted by $\varepsilon_{\textrm{dB}}$.
-The EDC has been previously presented as loss function in~\cite{mezza2024data, ratnarajah2022mesh2ir, dal2024similarity}, with general form
+It is usually reported on a dB scale, here denoted by $\varepsilon_{\textrm{dB}}$.
+The EDC, with its frequency-dependent variations, has been previously presented as loss function in~\cite{mezza2024data, ratnarajah2022mesh2ir, dal2024similarity}, with general for

 where $\mathcal{B}$ indicates the set of frequency bands.
 The term in the denominator normalizes the loss with respect to the target EDC energy, stabilizing its dynamic range and making it more suitable for use in composite loss functions.
 This normalization rescales the gradient magnitude without altering its direction.